alces-software/flight-appliance-docs/docs/source/overview/whatisit.rst

  - **A computer with a screen and a keyboard**; you can probably access on a tablet or smartphone too, if your typing is good enough
  - **A relatively modern web-browser**; Microsoft Edge, Google Chrome, Mozilla Firefox, Apple Safari and pretty much anything else that was written/updated in the last couple of years should all be fine.
- - **An SSH client**; this comes built-in for Linux and Mac based machines, but you'll need to install one for Windows clients or some tablets.
+ - **An SSH client**; this comes built-in for Linux and Mac based machines, but you'll need to install one for Windows clients and some tablets.
  - **Internet access**; it seems dumb to list this as a requirement for running HPC on cloud resources, but a surprising number of sites actually limit outbound connectivity to the Internet.
- - ***Optionally*; A graphical data transfer tool**; you don't actually need one of these, but they can really help new users get started more quickly.
+ - *Optionally*; **A graphical data transfer tool**; you don't actually need one of these, but they can really help new users get started more quickly.

 It's worth checking for centrally-managed client systems that you can install the software that you need - some research sites don't allow users to install new software.
 Here are some recommendations of software that you can use on client machines; this is far from a complete list, but should help you get started: